OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 #### Overview

-OpsHub Integration Manager supports synchronization for R4J links  [R4J Child Link and R4J Parent Link] so that user can synchronize the relationship similar to how they are in R4J and can achieve the structure for Jira issues similar to what is visible in R4J view.
+<code class="expression">space.vars.SITENAME</code> supports synchronization for R4J links  [R4J Child Link and R4J Parent Link] so that user can synchronize the relationship similar to how they are in R4J and can achieve the structure for Jira issues similar to what is visible in R4J view.

 #### Known behavior